 Grace en Francis wonen in Amerika, maar wisten al vrij snel dat zij wilden trouwen in het buitenland; een destination wedding.
-Ze kozen voor een bruiloft in Frankrijk, op het prachtige Domaine de Chantilly boven Parijs.
+Ze kozen voor een bruiloft in Frankrijk, op het prachtige Chateau de Chantilly boven Parijs.

 Het historische chateau vormde een prachtig decor voor de elegante en klassieke sfeer die Grace en Francis graag wilden creëren.
 Dankzij de geweldige Franstalige wedding planner en een fantastisch team van leveranciers beleefden zij een prachtige bruiloft.

 Een quote van één van de gasten: “You’ve officially ruined weddings for other people.”

 Geniet van de beelden van deze prachtige bruiloft bij Chateau de Chantilly, gefotografeerd door Dusty Blue bruidsfotograaf Alexandra Vonk!

 Grace vertelt: “We love to travel the world, so we knew it had to be at an international destination.
 Otherwise, if we kept it local, we’d probably end up just going to city hall in NYC!

 Once we narrowed it down to France, we had initially thought we’d do it in one of the wine regions of France because we love wine, specifically wine from Bordeaux.
 Eventually we chose to get married at the Chateau de Chantilly.

 The first time we saw pictures of the venue, it was aerial drone footage, we immediately fell in love.
 We were also looking at other chateaus in France and considered going down to the South of France.
 Ultimately we decided Chantilly was it for two reasons:

 One, the team they have in place running the property.
 Nicole, Celine and Chef Julien are true professionals and went above and beyond to accommodate us during the site visit and ultimately during our wedding weekend.